 We use information held about you in the following ways:

 2.1.
 To fulfil any agreement we have entered into with you.

-to keep you informed of such products and services (including special offers, discounts, offers, competitions which we consider may be of interest to you.
+To keep you informed of such products and services (including special offers, discounts, offers, competitions which we consider may be of interest to you.
 We will only contact you by electronic means (e-mail or SMS) where you have consented to be contacted for such purposes.
-If you do not wish us to use your data for marketing purposes please contact us.

 2.2.
 We may supplement the information that you provide to us with information that we receive from third parties.

 We may give information about you to the following, who may use it for the same purposes as set out above:

 3.1.
 Agents who (on our behalf) profile your data so that we may tailor the goods/services we offer to your specific needs.

 3.2.
 To anyone to whom we transfer or may transfer our rights and duties under our agreement with you;